All Episodes

 And because of their negative orientation, it puts a damper on the amount of success that they're going to achieve.

-I remember um when I was growing up in this business, and I would ask people who had succeeded in it and who hadn't succeeded in it what they thought I should do.
+I remember when I was growing up in this business, and I would ask people who had succeeded in it and who hadn't succeeded in it what they thought I should do.

-Because they were negative.
+Because they were negatives.

 Oh, don't go into that business.

-You know, you don't want to mess with it.
+A bunch of charlatans in this business, you don't want to mess with it.

-You're you you can't you can't make it.
+You can't make it.

-Talk to people who have succeeded in that field or are successful in it uh for your motivation.
+Talk to people who have succeeded in that field or are successful in it for your motivation.

 Right.